rkaunismaa/LangChain-Playground/README.md

 *** mamba activate langchain3 ***

+## Monday, May 27, 2024

+Continuing to look into [mistralai/Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3).

+<strike>mamba activate langchain3</strike>

+* pip install mistral_inference ... ran this against langchain3 and it wants to change a lot of stuff, so I bailed on this.

+Instead, I will clone the conda environment ftllm that has pytorch 2.3.0, and use this.

+ 1) mamba create --name mistral --clone ftllm
+ 2) mamba activate mistral
+ 3) pip install mistral_inference

+ mamba activate mistral

+ Downloaded a few more 'Mistral-7B-Instruct-v0.3' notebooks into the 'Model_Evaluation/mistralai/Mistral-7B-Instruct-v0.3 ' folder.
+Yeah, initially nothing langchain related, but will get there once I have stepped through these notebooks.

+ 4) pip install mistralai

 ## Sunday, May 26, 2024

 [mistralai/Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) dropped 4 days ago, and supports function calling.
 Let's download this model and play ...